Systems mapping

 Why is systems mapping beneficial?

-• Build consensus so we all are working from the same understanding
+• Build consensus so we all are working from the same understanding.

-• Understand interconnectedness
+• Understand interconnectedness.

-• To be able to see the big picture of the system
+• To be able to see the big picture of the system.

-• Visual representation of complexity
+• Visual representation of complexity.

-How to start mapping systems
+How to start mapping systems?

-Define the purpose:
+Define the Purpose:

-Clearly outline your objectives.
+Begin by clearly outlining your objectives.
 Are you designing the map to identify gaps in care, communicate with stakeholders, or plan integrated services?
 Having a clear purpose will guide your map's development.

 Understanding the current system

 There are multiple ways to start mapping the system.
 The first step is to understand the current system as it is.
 You can start by identifying different services through desk research or speaking to stakeholders.
 Another way of doing this is to ask stakeholders to draw a map of the current system as they understand it.
-The stakeholders are the ‘system experts’ as they have insights of the system better than anyone else.
-The following elements were mapped out by the stakeholders representing the existing mental health and substance use services in one of the NHS health boards in Scotland.
-Their crude map included a variety of elements such as:

 1. Service providers: These are the organisations and facilities that offer mental health and substance use services, hospitals and clinics including specialist units.